 Editorial: Muzzling critical voices

-Sirmed, the Chairman of the Board for Bytes For All, observed: “Since the last edition of this report was published, Pakistan has faced far greater control over free expression, increased censorship, secrecy of public policy decision-making, and violation of fundamental freedoms of citizens.”
+Sirmed, the Chairman of the Board for Bytes For All, observes: “Since the last edition of this report publishing, Pakistan has face far greater control over free expression, increased censorship, the secrecy of public policy.
+Although, decision-making, and violation of fundamental freedoms of citizens.”

 Some of the key findings of the report are:

-1) Overall internet penetration continues to increase in Pakistan, bolstered largely by mobile phones with internet connections; a total of 62 million 3G/4G subscribers now form 29.55% of penetration.
+1) Overall internet penetration continues to increase in Pakistan, bolstered largely by mobile phones due to freedom of speech on internet connections; a total of 62 million 3G/4G subscribers now form 29.55% of penetration.

 2) The fundamental challenge of the urban-rural, socio-economic divide in terms of internet access remains in place.